Troubleshooting Incoming SAML SSO

 Id Property

-This must match what your identity provider is sending as the NameId value in the SAML Response to match to a user in the LMS using the Id Property as defined in your SSO configuration settings within Absorb.
+The value of this field must match the value of the NameID field in the SAML Response.
+Once this match is confirmed, it is used to match to a user in the LMS using the Id Property as defined in your SSO configuration settings within Absorb.

 Consumer Assertion/ACS URL

-This URL should follow the format [https://company.myabsorb.com/api/rest/v2/authentication/saml]
+This URL should follow the format: https://company.myabsorb.com/api/rest/v2/authentication/saml

 Assigned Route

-A route must be assigned to the SSO configuration in the LMS; otherwise, the SSO configuration will not activate.
+A route must be assigned to the SSO configuration in the LMS.
+Otherwise, the SSO configuration will not activate.

 Relay States